 - number of votes for an item

-…and that’s just scratching the surface!
+…and that’s just scratching the surface really!

-So before diving in and adding markup to your site, it’s a good idea to take look at the Schema.org website to get a more complete overview of the types of additional information you can add.
+So before diving in and adding markup to your site, it’s a good idea to take look at the Schema.org website to get a more comprehensive overview of the types of additional information you can add.